-A directive from the CEO and other leadership that outlines joint strategy and assigns roles is a necessary first step in aligning marketing and sales.
-Leadership should explain how two teams working towards the same goal with separate strategies is inefficient and will result in leads lost will help get everyone onboard.
+A directive from the CEO and other leadership that outlines a joint strategy and assigns roles is a necessary first step in aligning marketing and sales.
+Leadership should explain how two teams working towards the same goal with separate strategies is inefficient and results in lost leads.
+This will help get everyone on board.

 Next, sales need to understand the role that marketing plays in the sales funnel and what key metrics are used to measure success.
 Marketing should know the definition of a qualified lead and treat sales KPI’s as their own.
 Collaborating on campaigns together yields higher productivity as each department is personally invested in the project.

 When teams work together to close deals (the ultimate goal), they are able to share effective tips and reach their goals faster than they could as individual departments.
 Alignment of marketing and sales directly correlates to the productivity and efficiency of a sale, which is demonstrated by the stats below:

 “B2B companies’ inability to align sales and marketing teams around the right processes and technologies costs 10% or more of revenue per year” (source: IDC).

 “65% of sales reps say they can’t find content to send to prospects” (source: Kapost).

 “60-70% of B2B content created is never used.
 In many cases, this is because the topic is irrelevant to the buyer audience.” (source: Content Marketing Institute).

 Prioritizing marketing and sales as one unit who sits together, collaborates together, and creates campaigns together will yield a positive ROI.
 When teams are connected, they don’t want to let each other down.

 “B2B organizations with tightly aligned Sales and Marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.” (source: SiriusDecisions).

 “Aligning sales and marketing also leads to 38% higher sales win rates” (source: MarketingProfs).